-We draw attention to the Basis of Preparation, which describes the basis of accounting.
+We draw attention to Basis of Preparation as prescribed by the Guideline, which describes the basis of accounting.
 The schedules have been prepared to satisfy the requirements of the Guideline.
 As a result, the schedules may not be suitable for another purpose.
-Our report is intended solely for Epic Energy South Australia Pty Ltd and its directors and should not be distributed to or used by parties other than Epic Energy South Australia Pty Ltd, its directors and the Australian Energy Regulator.
+Our report is intended solely for Epic Energy South Australia Pty Ltd and its directors and should not be distributed to or used by parties other than Epic Energy South Australia Pty Ltd, its directors and Australian Energy Regulator.
 Our opinion is not modified in respect of this matter.